indiscovering/indiscover.me/index.md

 interest-prefix: "my interests:"
 ---

-i'm dyl, also known as "indiscover" or "horizoned" online
+▸ i'm dyl, also known by my usernames "indiscover" and "horizoned" online ◂

 ▸ sixteen ◂